Iridium Communications Inc. research snapshot

 Business essence

 Iridium sells mission-critical satellite voice, data, IoT, and PNT services through a unique cross-linked LEO constellation that covers the entire planet, including poles, oceans, and airways.
-Customers pay for connectivity that no terrestrial or geostationary network can provide.
+Customers pay for connectivity that no terrestrial or geostationary network can provide, and Q2 2026 ended with 2,627,000 billable subscribers.

 Moat

-The moat is built from the $3 billion Iridium NEXT infrastructure investment, L-band spectrum rights, orbital slots, FAA and GMDSS safety certifications, 500+ business partners, and government relationships.
+The moat is built from the roughly $3 billion Iridium NEXT infrastructure investment, L-band spectrum rights, orbital slots, FAA and GMDSS safety certifications, more than 500 business partners, and government relationships.
 Replicating the constellation would require billions of dollars and years of launches.

 Munger risk inversion

-The thesis fails if the Rocket Lab acquisition is blocked by regulators, if D2D competition from Starlink, AST SpaceMobile, or others makes Iridium's spectrum less valuable, if the $1.46 billion debt burden limits strategic flexibility, or if the Aireon acquisition fails to deliver expected synergies.
+The thesis fails if the Rocket Lab acquisition is blocked by regulators or stockholders, if D2D competition from Starlink, AST SpaceMobile, or others makes Iridium's spectrum less valuable, if the $1.59 billion net debt burden limits strategic flexibility, or if the Aireon integration fails to deliver the expected $100 million in annual revenue and $30 million in OEBITDA.

 Management

-CEO Matt Desch has led Iridium for over a decade, overseeing the Iridium NEXT replacement campaign, the introduction of dividend payments, and the recent Aireon acquisition.
-The management team has demonstrated operational discipline, but the long tenure also creates key-person dependence.
+CEO Matt Desch has led Iridium for over a decade, overseeing the Iridium NEXT replacement campaign, the dividend, the Aireon close, and the Rocket Lab agreement.
+The management team has demonstrated operational discipline, but the long tenure creates key-person dependence and the company has paused guidance during the deal process.

 Industry trend

 The satellite communications industry is undergoing a major expansion driven by D2D connectivity, IoT growth, and demand for resilient PNT services.
-Iridium is well positioned in niche high-reliability segments but faces competition from larger LEO constellations with broader bandwidth capabilities.
+Iridium is well positioned in high-reliability niches such as aviation safety and government services, but faces competition from larger LEO constellations with broader bandwidth capabilities.

 Valuation and margin of safety

-At $50.06 and $5.26 billion of market value, IRDM trades at 50.57x TTM P/E and 20.86x P/FCF.
-The premium reflects the Rocket Lab acquisition.
+At $47.34 and $5.02 billion of market value, IRDM trades at about 54x TTM P/E and roughly 17x FY2025 free cash flow, about 12% below the $54.00 deal value.
 For a standalone thesis, the margin of safety is thin.
-The three-year scenario framework shows a base case near $35 and a bear case near $19.
+The three-year scenario framework shows a standalone bear case near $19 and a base case near $26.

 Source-backed data